shed the weight of depression and embrace a fuller life.

 You will begin to think differently.
 Depression often tells lies: “I’m not enough,” “Nothing will get better,” “I’m a burden”.
 Over time your mind becomes a safer place to live.
 “If you change the way you look at things, the things you look at will change” -Wayne Dyer.

-Gives you hope and direction.
-You set small, realistic goals and begin to feel a sense of drive again.
-You start to see that healing is possible even if it is gradual and life starts to feel less heavy and more hopeful.
+Therapy gives you hope and direction.
+As you set small, realistic goals you will begin to feel a sense of drive again.

 Therapy for depression can help you…